Fort Dale: Community

 Once the fort was no longer needed for protection, a community grew up around the fort site.
 The community was originally known as Poplar Spring but later known as Fort Dale.
 Fort Dale served as the county seat for Butler County from 1819 to 1822.
 A post office first began operating at Fort Dale in October 1818, with John Herbert serving as the first postmaster.
 Fort Dale was also a stop on a postal road from Greenville to Hayneville.
 Fort Dale also had the first school and church in Butler County and served as one of the first voting sites.

 Naturalist William Bartram passed by the site of Fort Dale on his four-year journey through the Southern United States.

 Present site

 Nothing remains of Fort Dale today.
 The Fort Dale Cemetery lies along Alabama State Route 185 and is near the site of Fort Dale.
 The cemetery was documented in the 1935 Historic American Buildings Survey and the earliest marked burial in Butler County is located in the cemetery.
-The cemetery is also listed on the Alabama Register of Landmarks and Heritage.
+The cemetery and former fort site are listed on the Alabama Register of Landmarks and Heritage.